September 15, 2015

 The two major types are:

-Lymphomas can be more advanced and harder to treat in HIV+ people, especially CNS lymphoma.
+Lymphomas can be more advanced and harder to treat in people living with HIV, especially CNS lymphoma.

 Cervical cancer is strongly linked to the human papilloma virus (HPV).
 HPV is the most common sexually transmitted infection in the US.
 Different strains of HPV cause warts or abnormal cell growth (dysplasia) near the anus or cervix (entrance to the womb).